Explore the Levels of Change Management

 • Denial – This is the initial shock that individuals experience when they’re in disbelief about the change.
 It can be so strong that they may deny its significance or impact.

-• Anger – After denial, people may express anger, resentment, or resistance to change.
-It often emerges as emotional turmoil from individuals, which results in pushback against the change.
+• Anger – After denial, people may express anger, resentment, or other emotional obstacles that some organizations might consider resistance to change.
+It often emerges as emotional turmoil from individuals who haven't been prepared properly for change, which results in pushback against the change.

 • Bargaining When the anger settles, individuals may try to negotiate to avoid the change completely.
 In this stage, they may also experience self-doubt, questioning their abilities and future within the company.